Showing Solidarity at Write for Rights

 Write a letter, send a greeting card, or even create some artwork to let these young people know you're with them.

-Whether you're hosting an event or writing with a few friends or writing on your own, make your solidarity visible.
+Whether you're hosting an event or writing on your own, make your solidarity visible.

-Take a photo of your solidarity message and post it on social media to show your support.
+Take a photo of your solidarity message and post it on social media to show your support using the hashtags #Write4Rights and #W4R20.

-Share the 2019 Write for Rights videos or even project them at your event.
+Share the 2020 Write for Rights videos or include them at your event.

 There are countless ways to show your solidarity during Write for Rights.
 Get creative!